 These switches all are the latching type (on/on), and work by connecting the pole (center lug, 2 or 5 in the pic) to either of the throws (outer lugs, 1/3 or 4/6 in the pic).
 As you click the switch, the connection changes, so if you had 1-2 and 4-5 connected, the new connections will be 2-3 and 5-6.

 Basic true bypass

 This is the true bypass wiring in its most basic form.
-Armed with the knowledge you just learned, we can see that the signal enters and leaves the switch on the poles (middle lugs), and either just jumps over to the output side (bypass) or passes through the effect circuit before being sent to the output jack (active).
+Armed with the knowledge you just learned, we can see that the signal enters and leaves the switch on the poles (middle lugs).
+The switch will then either let the signal just jump over to the output side and on to the output jack (bypass), or pass through the effect circuit before being sent to the output jack (active).